 I started my professional career at Merrill Lynch with their private client group.
-At Merrill, we managed portfolios of high net worth individuals.
+At Merrill, we managed portfolios of high-net-worth individuals.
 While it was great to trade stocks and bonds, I was always curious about how these companies went public.
-Thus, after business school I joined Pacific Crest Securities.
-PCS is a technology focused investment bank, with a global presence focused on software, communications, semiconductors, and Internet & Digital Media.
+Thus, after business school, I joined Pacific Crest Securities.
+PCS is a technology-focused investment bank, with a global presence focused on software, communications, semiconductors, and Internet & Digital Media.

-Necessity is the mother of all inventions, was there a reason to crowd fund your venture fund?
+Necessity is the mother of all inventions, was there a reason to crowdfund your venture fund?

 Every VC has a sweet spot when it comes to investing.
 At NIN Ventures, we like to invest in disruptive technologies.
-A disruptive technology is an innovation that changes an existing industry and also helps create a new market and value network, displacing an earlier technology or a way of doing business.
-At NIN.VC we are not afraid of investing in first time industry movers and are also founder friendly.
-We stand with our Entrepreneur(s) through thick or thin.
+Disruptive technology is an innovation that changes an existing industry and also helps create a new market and value network, displacing an earlier technology or a way of doing business.
+At NIN Ventures we are not afraid of investing in first-time industry movers and are also founder-friendly.
+We stand with our entrepreneurs (s) through thick or thin.

-If all VCs have a sweet spot, how does one choose the right VC for their start up?
+If all VCs have a sweet spot, how does one choose the right VC for their start-up?

-Unlike popular belief all VCs firms are the same.
+Unlike popular belief, all VCs firms are the same.
 Find a VC that sees value in you and your product.
 Read the partner bio and the industries they like to invest in.
 Pick a partner you want to work with over the firm.
-Generally, VCs tend to take a board seat on their investments and often lend their advice in order to maintain good governance and achieve a successful exit.
+Generally, VCs tend to take a board seat on their investments and often lend their advice to maintain good governance and achieve a successful exit.
 Thus, pick a VC you share a good rapport with and the one that is willing to back you through thick and thin over the next few years.